zizo6086-max/testingShit/Readme.md

   - Role-based nonsense (Admin vs Peasant)
   - Registration & login because DUH
   - Change password so you can regret your choices
+  - Google Authentication for the cool kids 🔍

 - **📂 File Management**
   - Upload stuff 📤